Hypoallergenic dog food: Hypoallergenic diets for dogs

-Hypoallergenic dog food diets are created for canines that experience food-related allergies causing adverse effects to their physical health.
-The molecules that usually become allergens are intact proteins or glycoproteins.
-Hypoallergenic dog food diets offer a variety of protein sources that are unique by using proteins that are not recognized by the dog's antibodies as being antigens, minimizing allergic reactions.
+Hypoallergenic diets were created to be able to present a dog with a protein that they had not been exposed to previously.
+Food allergies and food intolerances develop when a dog is exposed to a protein, so they will not initially show any signs when first presented with a new protein.

+There are 2 ways to accomplish this:

+Use hydrolyzed proteins, which are chemically treated to break down large protein molecules into small molecules.
+In July 2025 the most common proteins in hydrolyzed protein diets available in the US came from soy, chicken, chicken liver, salmon, and pork.

+Novel ingredient proteins, which dogs have not been exposed to previously.
+In July 2025 in the US, the most common novel ingredient diets had kangaroo, salmon, duck, venison as their main protein source.

 Adding novel protein sources, such as novel meats that a dog or its ancestors have never been exposed to is one method.
 Novel proteins can also be created by chemically modifying well known protein sources using hydrolysis techniques, rendering proteins unrecognizable by the gastrointestinal tract.
-Not all antigens are specific to proteins, however, and it is possible for anything that the body ingests to become an allergen.
+Not all antigens are specific to proteins, however, and it is possible for almost anything that the body ingests to become an allergen.
 Providing diets with a limited amount of ingredients can be used for diagnostic purposes, as well as for dogs who are allergic to the common ingredients that are used in pet food.
 Certain nutrients are commonly incorporated into hypoallergenic dog food to help alleviate the symptoms of an allergic reaction.
 These ingredients include omega-3 fatty acids, Vitamins A and E, zinc, novel carbohydrates, and fiber.